OpenMindClub/awesome-chatgpt/README.md

 - [What Is ChatGPT Doing and Why Does It Work?](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/) - A long article on the principles of ChatGPT written by Stephen Wolfram, the father of WolframAlpha.
 - [深度学习论文精读](https://github.com/mli/paper-reading) - A collection of intensive reading resources for deep learning papers by Mu Li.
 - [OpenAI Research index](https://openai.com/research) - This page is a list of OpenAI’s research papers on various topics in artificial intelligence.
+- [HellaSwag (rowanzellers.com)](https://rowanzellers.com/hellaswag/)   [Can a Machine Really Finish Your Sentence?](https://github.com/rowanz/hellaswag)   Does AI have human common sense?The dataset download address and the scores of each large model.

 ### Prompts